gridlabs-science/100AcresOpenSource/README.md

 # 100acresS9
 Authorized Github copy of the 100 Acres Ranch designed S9 Hashbox code, hosted with permission.
+Disc images for S9 LuxOS Firmware and the 100 Acres Ranch Raspberry Pi are hosted here: https://t.co/MVvDdvUd0y

 **first off be careful dont be working in the rain or with wet hands..**